What is a Care Suite?

 2. The Net Management Fee

 The Net Management Fee details are set out in the Occupation Right Agreement.
 Your solicitor will explain these details to you before you sign an Agreement to occupy a Care Suite.
-The maximum amount payable as a Net Management Fee is equal to 30% of the Occupation Licence Payment.
+The maximum amount payable as a Net Management Fee is equal to 30% of the Occupation Licence Payment which accrues over a period of 3 years.

 3. The Daily Care Fee for Contracted Care Services